When you’re developing original comic IPs, what your writing about is far more important than how you write it.

 As writers, we work in the currency of ideas and not all ideas are created equal.

-Some ideas are downright awful, some aren’t bad, some are good, some are incredible and of course there’s everything in-between.
+While any idea can have value, some ideas are downright awful… some aren’t bad, some are good, some are incredible and of course there’s everything in-between.

 If you are writing/creating comics because you love the medium, want to hold your ideas in your hands AND DON’T CARE ABOUT MAKING MONEY, read no further… My hat’s off to you.

 But if commercial sales are important to you.
 If developing an IP that actually has a chance of gaining traction is important to you, you need to put all your time, energy, money and effort into the incredible ideas–nothing less.